Home Tips How to starch a skirt

 2. Let it soak in the solution for 15 minutes, stirring occasionally.

-3. Squeeze gently without twisting.
+3. Gently squeeze without twisting.

-6. Iron well with a steam iron.
+6. Iron it well with a steam iron.

 Similar articles